Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/tracking/stretch_to.rst

       When using a Bone *Target*, you can choose where along this bone the target point lies.

 Rest Length
-   This numeric field sets the rest distance between the owner and its target, i.e. the distance at which there is no deformation (stretching) of the owner.
+   This number button sets the rest distance between the owner and its target, i.e. the distance at which there is no deformation (stretching) of the owner.

    Reset